 Shift information: Flexible to suit your lifestyle.

 Can you relate to coming into the hospital, not knowing where to go to see a loved one or how to get to an appointment?
-Become a beloved Blue Coat and help make a difference to how we meet and greet visitors and patients at Auckland City Hospital and Greelane Clinical Centre.
+Become a beloved Blue Coat and help make a difference to how we meet and greet visitors and patients at Auckland City Hospital.
 If your warm smile and lifetime experience to customer service and people skills are second to none, become part of our team!
-We ask that you commit to a minimum of two shifts per week for one year, as it can take some time to become familiar with the site.
+We ask that you commit to a minimum of one shift per week for one year, as it can take some time to become familiar with the site.
 We aim to have a strong, committed team.

 Monday to Friday